faman272/TITERA/README.md

 When prompted, enter the name of the file you want to read.
 If the file exists, its contents will be displayed on the console.
 ## Delete a text file ❌
 When prompted, enter the name of the file you want to delete.
 If the file exists, it will be deleted from the system.
+## Execute Program File
+When creating or editing a file, you can execute a file with the extension .cpp or .c by pressing the "backtick" key on your keyboard.
 ## Quit The Program
 Press the q key to quit the program and exit the text editor.
 ### 📓 Note :